Evan McGuire

-Evan McGuire (born 1995 in Claregalway) is an Irish voice actor, athlete, drama player and music teacher.
+Evan McGuire (born 1995 in Claregalway) is an Irish voice actor.

-McGuire made his debut in Arts when he acted as voice actor in the Oscar-nominated animation film The Secret of Kells.
-His voice gave shape to the protagonist "Brendan".
+McGuire voiced the protagonist, Brendan, in the Oscar-nominated animated film The Secret of Kells.

-Evan McGuire is also an avid drama player and a qualified piano teacher.
+Evan McGuire is also an avid drama player, athlete, and a qualified piano teacher.

-During the "Powerade On Your Marks"-games in the Olympic Stadium in London, on 4 May 2012 he has set the first ever stadium record on the 100 metres.
-McGuire took part in the games under guidance of Derval O'Rourke.
+During the Powerade On Your Marks event at London's newly opened Olympic Stadium on 4 May 2012, McGuire set the first stadium record in the 100 metres.
+He took part in the event as part of a cohort of Irish competitors accompanied by Derval O'Rourke.